Locations:

 You can’t always prevent myelopathy.
 Some myelopathy results from normal wear and tear due to aging.

-But taking steps to strengthen and care for your back can prevent some causes of myelopathy.
+You may be able to reduce your risk of some causes of myelopathy by taking steps to strengthen and care for your back.
+For example, be sure to lift heavy objects with your legs and core, not your back and upper body only.
 With good back care, you can reduce the likelihood or severity of some back injuries.
-Good back care includes:

 Outlook / Prognosis

-Left untreated, myelopathy can get worse over time.
-Spinal compression can permanently damage the nerves that control essential body movements and function.
-You can’t reverse nerve damage, so it is important to get care as soon as you notice symptoms.
+Left untreated, myelopathy may get worse over time.
+Spinal compression can damage the nerves that control your essential body movements and functioning.
+You can’t reverse nerve damage, so complications may be permanent.
+Surgery can treat this condition.

 Living With